CristobalM/Task-timer/README.md

 Prototype of an android timer app

-#### Disclaimer : This code doesn't follow good programming practices, its sole purpose was to learn Android with something useful.
+#### Disclaimer : This project doesn't follow good programming practices, its sole purpose was to learn Android while doing something useful.